oav27/Fantasy-Summer-Scratch-Game/README.md

 ### Difficulties Encountered:

 From what I remember, it seemed that I had trouble figuring out how I wanted the boss to come after the hero.
 I wasn't sure if I wanted it to throw fireballs or spikes, or if I wanted it to chase after the hero.
-After deciding I wanted it to chase, it was figuring out how to have the hero beat the boss.
+After deciding I wanted it to chase, I had trouble figuring out how to have the hero beat the boss.

+### Example of Boss Taking Life:
 ![Boss Take Life](https://github.com/user-attachments/assets/06cd688e-39f6-4836-b6ae-7088fd02481b)

-It was the idea to create a sword sprite, and have it be "collected" by the hero, and then used by the hero made my head get scratched a bit.
+It was the idea to create a sword sprite, have it be "collected" by the hero, and then used by the hero made my head get scratched a bit.
 Especially since I wanted the hero to be able to point the sword at the boss, and essentially stab or poke it.
 In order to point it at the boss, I had to learn how to have the sword follow the mouse, and have the "Boss Lives:" go down.
 This was a bit of a learning and educational curve, but luckily Sammy and I did not give up on making this feature happen!

+### Example of Hero Winning:
 ![Live of Second Level](https://github.com/user-attachments/assets/4c1a271b-4679-4f3d-8bbc-bc9aa1506902)